13 of football’s biggest sh*thouses: Van Bommel, Ramos, Costa, Pepe…

-He doesn’t always get away with it, as emphasised when Real Madrid were eliminated from the Champions League in his planned suspension, but Ramos almost always seems to have the last laugh.
+He doesn’t always get away with it, as emphasised when Real Madrid were eliminated from the Champions League in his planned suspension in 2019, but Ramos almost always seems to have the last laugh.

 When Jose Mourinho led Inter to the Champions League title in 2010, he was always going to need a player who encapsulated his own mentality of stepping on everyone else to cross the finish line.

 Motta wasn’t always the most talented player, but he was well trained in the dark arts and well aware of his own ceiling.
 This meant on those occasions he knew he was incapable of carrying a team himself, he was more than able to bring an opponent down to his own level.
 And, in a way, isn’t that just as useful?